I’ve had a handful of friends reach out and mention they’re considering moving to San Diego and ask what life in San Diego is really like.

 San Diego is a great place to raise a family because the public schools are some of the best in the country.
 My husband and I don’t have kids but if we chose to in the future, we would consider living in San Diego while raising them because of the great school system.

-Cons of living in San Diego
+Cons of Moving to San Diego

 #11.
 Housing is too expensive